GGFR-Shawn/IMS_Exile/README.txt

 https://github.com/Defent/DMS_Exile

 Main Installation:
-Pack the a3_rg folder in ADDON FILES with a PBO tool (PBO Manager, Eliteness, or the Arma 3 Tools suite).
-Put the generated PBO in your "@ExileServer\addons\" directory.
+- Pack the a3_rg folder in "IMS_Exile\@ExileServer\addons" with a PBO tool (PBO Manager, Eliteness, or the Arma 3 Tools suite) and put the generated PBO in your "@ExileServer\addons\" directory.
-Put the content of the MISSION FILES directory into your mission main directory and repack your mission.
+- Put the content of the "IMS_Exile\MPMISSIONS\Exile.Tanoa" directory into your mission main directory and repack your mission.

-Open up your missions description.ext and copy over the content of the CfgRemoteExec class and merge it with the CfgRemoteExec.hpp.
+- Open up your missions description.ext and copy over the content of the CfgRemoteExec class and merge it with the CfgRemoteExec.hpp.
-Add the following lines to the very bottom of your description.ext:
+- Add the following lines to the very bottom of your description.ext:

 // Base Config Files
 #include "CfgRemoteExec.hpp"